BrightcoveOS/ios-player-samples/Omniture/README.md

 pod install
 ```

-After installing the CocoaPods, add the Adobe SDK libraries to your `.xcworkspace` project file.
-Navigate into the mobile-services directory to find `AdobeMobileLibrary.a` for iOS and add it to the xcworkspace project.
-Navigate into the video-heartbeat-v2 directory to find `VideoHeartbeat.a` for iOS and add it to the xcworkspace project.
+After installing the CocoaPods, add the Adobe SDK libraries to the `.xcworkspace` project file.
+Navigate into the mobile-services directory to find `AdobeMobileLibrary.a` for iOS and add it to the BasicOmniturePlayer project of BasicOmniturePlayer.xcworkspace.
+Navigate into the video-heartbeat-v2 directory to find `VideoHeartbeat.a` for iOS and add it to the BasicOmniturePlayer project of BasicOmniturePlayer.xcworkspace.